For individuals who

 Are seeking an advanced degree.
 Want to gain a deeper understanding of people and their cultures.

 The Department of Sociology and Anthropology offers the Master of Science (M.S.) degree in Sociology.
 This program is based on the principle that graduate level education in Sociology is a desirable preparation for a growing number of career orientations.
 Sample positions that our graduates have obtained include research analyst, instructor and human service worker.
 The precise plan of study for each student will be established in consultation with the academic adviser with the student's career goal in mind.

 The focus of graduate education in Sociology is directed toward both the development of applied sociologists and the advanced training of those seeking to pursue a doctoral degree.
 Students may elect to take courses in a specialty area, or they may pursue a background in general sociology.
-Areas of specialization include medical sociology/gerontology and community development.

 The Sociology graduate program provides students with the opportunity to expand their background and perspectives in research methods and theory.
 Consequently, the first year of the program is designed to expose students to theory and both quantitative and qualitative research methods.

 Three program options are available for students.
 In the thesis option (Plan A), students work on a research-based thesis.
 Students typically test theoretical assumptions using primary or secondary data.
 The comprehensive study option (Plan B) is designed for students who wish to pursue an applied topic of study.
 Students electing this option are required to complete a comprehensive study paper.
 The culminating experience option (Plan C) requires a final examination in place of a thesis or paper.

 Students in the Sociology graduate program benefit from a favorable faculty-to-student ratio.